kajusK/Darkstar-Mk.II/HowTo.md

 section, so the optiboot creates virtual boot partition by replacing first instruction by jump to itself.

-To make programming working, SELFPRGEN fuse needs to be changed, e.g. by command:
+To make self programming working, SELFPRGEN fuse needs to be changed, e.g. by command:
 ```
 avrdude -c usbtiny -p attiny841 -U efuse:w:0xFE:m
 ```